aismail/vitals/README.md

 * first column is always a human-readable date
 * second column is a UNIX timestamp
 * columns 3, 4, 5 represent sleep or steps data.
-For sleep it's 0/1 because it\'s whether the device detected that I\'m sleeping or not.
+For sleep it's 0/1 because it's whether the device detected that I'm sleeping or not.
 I over-simplified that on purpose to avoid complicated stuff like sleep phase comparison.

 Did you try to correlate this data?
 ===================================